fossasia/gci18.fossasia.org/README.md

   github: Project github link
   try: URL where project is hosted
 ```
-## How to add a New Project to the website
--  Choose a FOSSASIA project
-- Ask for a picture or take it from github and set the size to 240x240 px
-- Upload the picture to the img/mentors folder - with a suitable name
--  Add the mentor to the _data/metors.yml file as shown below

 ## How to add a language to the Thank you section:
 - Choose a language(probably one you're familiar with)
 - Pick the phrase "Thank you for your contributions" or "Thank you for contributing" and translate it